dilawar/magika/docs/command_line_interface.md

 # Command Line Interface Documentation

-Magika ships with a CLI (currently written in Python), but we do have bindings/libraries/APIs for automated workflows.
-See [here](./bindings.md) for the full list.
+Magika ships with a CLI, written in Rust.

+You can install it with pipx install magika, crate install magika, etc. (we also do have bindings/libraries/APIs for automated workflows.
+See [here](./bindings.md) for the full list.)

 Magika CLI takes one or more files as arguments, and a number of options.

+> [!CAUTION]
+> TODO: update this with the rust one.

 ```help
 $ magika -h